mietek/halcyon-website/pages/tutorial/index.md

 In this step, Halcyon again performs an incremental build.

-Even though we added new dependencies, the existing sandbox directory is reused, because version constraints for these dependencies were already declared:
+The same sandbox directory is used again, because version constraints for our new dependencies were already declared:

 ```
 $ git grep -E '^(old-locale|time)' step2 .halcyon/constraints